 To see Dominique Jackson now, you may think she came from an easy life.
 Now a model, author, and activist in the LGBTQIA+ community, Dominique has had anything but.
-If you want to make your life better, too, get your free copy of the 5 Building Blocks of a Happy Gay Life here.
+Free yourself from financial anxiety, too, with the free 7-Step Credit Card Debt Slasher here.

 This is Dominique Jackson